-- The Station Extension field will automatically populate with station extension. - For Application enter EC500. - For the Phone Number enter the phone that will also be called (e.g. 0035389434xxxx). - Set the Trunk Selection to 1 so that Trunk Group 1 will be used for routing. - Set the Config Set to 1.
+- The Station Extension field will automatically populate with station extension. - For Application enter EC500. - Enter a Dial Prefix (e.g., 9) if required by the routing configuration. - For the Phone Number enter the phone that will also be called (e.g. 089434xxxx). - Set the Trunk Selection to ARS. - Set the Config Set to 1.

-change off-pbx -telephone st ation-mapp ing 6102 Page 1 of 3 STATIONS WITH OFF-P BX TELEPHONE INTEG RATION Station Extension 6102 Application EC500 Dial CC Prefix Phone Number 0035389434xxxx Trunk Selection 1 Config Set 1 Dual Mode
+change off-ph x-telephone st ation-mapp ing 6102 Page 1 of 3 STATIONS WITH OFF-P BX TELEPHONE IN TEGRATION Station Application Dial CC Phone Number Trunk Config Dual Extension Prefix Selection Set Mode 6102 EC500 - 089434xxxx ARS 1

-Note: The phone number shown is for a mobile phone used for testing at Avaya Labs and is in international format.
+Note: The phone number shown is for a mobile phone used for testing at Avaya Labs and is in national format with national dialling prefix 0.
 To use facilities for calls coming in from EC500 mobile phones, the number received in Communication Manager must exactly match the number specified in the above table.

-Save Communication Manager changes by entering save translation to make them permanent.
+Save the Communication Manager changes by entering command save translation to make them permanent.